osrf/gazebo_tutorials/ros_advanced/tutorial.md

 [[file:RosGUI.png|600px]]

-Resize the RosGui tool until you see something similar to the upper picture.
-Click on ''gazebo'' in the left side of RosGui.
+Resize the rqt (a.k.a.
+RosGui) tool until you see something similar to the upper picture.
+Click on ''gazebo'' in the left side of rqt.
 You will see the physics parameter list that you will be able to modify.
 Change the ''gravity_z'' parameter to ''+9.8'' and you should see how the gravity affects your robot.

 [[file:pioneer_flying.png|600px]]